awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-gateway-response-using-the-console.md

-# Set up a Gateway Response Using the API Gateway Console<a name="set-up-gateway-response-using-the-console"></a>
+# Set Up a Gateway Response Using the API Gateway Console<a name="set-up-gateway-response-using-the-console"></a>

 **To customize a gateway response using the API Gateway console**